1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Women and non-binary artists across all disciplines living and working in Colorado.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Women and non-binary artists across all disciplines living and working in Colorado.
+Confirm the full requirements in the official notice before applying.